 Q. Inversion Table Exercises and Lower Back Pain

 If you suffer from lower back pain, I strongly advise you not to perform any sort of exercise on your inversion table.
-If you have not seen a medical professional, your lower back pain may be the result of something severe that needs to be treated via other methods such as surgery.
+If you have not seen a top rated chiropractor in Illinois (or a chiropractor in your local area), your lower back pain may be the result of something severe that needs to be treated via other methods such as surgery.
 Always receive a diagnosis before attempting to address the pain yourself.
 Once you identify the cause of the lower back pain, your Doctor will be able to advise whether inversion table therapy and regular exercise is right for you.

 Q. I have a bulging disc – will exercising help?